dbernhard-0x7CD/CosVis/README.md

-# Repository for the Visualization of the Cosmology data set
+# Repository for the Visualization of the Cosmology dataset

 ## Setup